 The trailhead is off Parrotts Ferry Road.
 You will need to look for the brown “Natural Bridges Day Use Area” sign on the side of the road.
 Due to the geological sensitivity of this outstanding natural formation, dogs and bikes are not allowed.

 This is a popular hiking spot and parking is limited.
 On weekends, it may be quite crowded on the trail and/or at the feature.
 If at all possible, we recommend mid-week visitation in the summer.
 Spring is especially pretty with all of the wildflowers on the trail.
 Parking along Parrots Ferry Road is not allowed, and vehicles may be ticketed.

 Please help us keep Natural Bridges beautiful by following our Hop Lightly guidelines.
 Be sure to pack out anything you take in with you.

 Getting There: From Highway 4, turn onto Parrots Ferry Road.
 Go about 4 miles and park at the marked trail head on the right.
 The water is very cold, but it is a fun swim, wade or raft through formation.
 Especially in the spring, watch for swift currents and changing water levels.
 You will have to bring your own inflatable raft or other equipment.
-Be sure to check with youngsters to see if they need the restroom at the entrance to the trail, as there are portable toilets only at the trailhead.
-Watch out for poison oak on the trail to best avoid poison oak.
+Make sure to wear good hiking shoes…this is not the trail for flip flops and stay on the trail to best avoid poison oak.

 ⚠ ADVISORY (cont’d):

 Know Before You Go: If you arrive and find the parking lot is full, to help reduce impact on this fragile ecosystem, please enjoy one of our dozens of other spectacular water trails throughout the county instead, and/or plan to return to Natural Bridges midweek.
 Parking along Parrotts Ferry Road is not allowed, and cars may be ticketed.
 Lower usage hours are before 9 am and after 5pm.

 Heavy usage of any trail system negatively impacts plants, wildlife, and the natural beauty and enjoyment of the trail.

-Because this is already a very heavily trafficked trail–for the preservation of this beautiful icon, Natural Bridges–it is all the more critical that we (1) leave dogs and bikes at home (2) only use the restrooms provided at the trailhead, (3) stay on trail and (4) be prepared to carry out all trash you bring on the trail .
+Because this is already a very heavily trafficked trail–for the preservation of this beautiful icon, Natural Bridges–it is all the more critical that we (1) leave dogs and bikes at home (2) there are no services available at this trail, (3) stay on trail and (4) be prepared to carry out all trash you bring on the trail.
 Want to live like a local?
 Go the extra mile by packing out any trash you see along the way as well. ⚠